akincan01/youtube-mcp-server/README.md

 ![Show all my playlists](screenshots/ScreenShot1.png)

 #### Curate a Playlist with a Theme

+Note: There is a small chance that YouTube can limit the number of playlist creation as it thinks you are a bot, it happened once when I was testing multiple times "create a playlist"

 ![Curate a playlist](screenshots/Screenshot2.png)

 #### Remove a Video from a Playlist